boston-pug/lab-in-a-box/README.md

 - Centos 6.5 and Centos 7.0 machines
 - A Scientific Linux 6.5 machine

+No plugins are required for any of this to work so it should be truly cross-platform.
+Downside is you need 2 boxes and a 1GB Disk / 1GB RAM footprint.

 Will fold in Fedora Core and Debian Wheezy at some point.
 OpenSUSE if someone asks.

 ##Validating puppet